scikit-hep/boost-histogram/docs/user-guide/histogram.rst

 ^^^^^^^

 You call ``.fill`` to fill.
 You must have one 1D array (or scalar value) per dimension.
-For maximum performance, numeric arrays should be continuously laid out in memory, and either 64-bit floats or ints.
+For maximum performance, numeric arrays should be contiguously laid out in memory, and either 64-bit floats or ints.
 If any other layouts or numeric datatypes are supplied, a temporary copy will be made internally before filling.

 All storages support a ``weight=`` parameter, and some storages support a ``sample=`` parameter.
 If supplied, they must be a scalar (applies to all items equally) or an iterable of scalars/1D arrays that matches the number of dimensions of the histogram.

-The summing accumulators (not ``Mean()`` and ``WeightedMean())``) support threaded filling.
+The summing accumulators (not ``Mean()`` and ``WeightedMean()``) support threaded filling.
 Pass ``threads=N`` to the fill parameter to fill with ``N`` threads (and using 0 will select the number of virtual cores on your system).
 This is helpful only if you have a large number of entries compared to your number of bins, as all non-atomic storages will make copies for each thread, and then will recombine after the fill is complete.

 Data
 ^^^^